Installing Downspout Drain Lines

 DEAR TIM: I need to bury downspout drainage pipes in my yard before the yard is seeded.
 Where is the best place to put them and how deep should they be buried?
 What type of pipe do you like?
 How far away from the house should the pipes extend?
 A friend suggested using pop-up valves to help water the lawn and plants.
 Are those a good idea?
 Rich T., Jackson, MS

 Often these homeowners are plagued with water seepage into basements or crawlspaces and it's no wonder.
 A heavy rainfall on an average sized roof can produce hundreds and thousands of gallons of water that spew from the different downspouts located around the house.

-I regularly visit the Southwestern part of our great nation and am somewhat astonished that stormwater is not collected and stored by homeowners that live in this arid area that is in the clutches of a punishing drought.
-Rainwater can be easily collected and piped to above or below ground plastic barrels or tanks.
+If you're permitted to collect and store rainwater, this water can be easily collected and piped to above or below ground plastic barrels or tanks.
 If the storage is above-ground and placed at the highest part of the lot, drip irrigation piping can be extended from the water storage.
 The stored rainwater can then be used to help irrigate plants that otherwise would have enjoyed the drink before the house was built.

 Before you proceed with any work, you should check with your local government to see if they have special stormwater rules and regulations.
 Sometimes you have to pipe this water to special underground storm sewers or above ground channels.
 Some local governments or agencies have no rules or regulations.

 If the lot is fairly flat, the pipes will get deeper the farther they extend as you should create 1/8 inch of fall for every foot the pipes run.
-The pipes should never be buried in the non-compacted fill dirt that is placed against the foundation.
+The pipes should never be buried running parallel in the non-compacted fill dirt that is placed against the foundation.

 If you install either type as directed, tree roots that create clog nightmares will never be able to enter the piping system.
 I am not a huge fan of the corrugated flexible black piping for downspouts.
 It can crush easily and it is nearly impossible to clean with professional drain cleaning equipment.

 All underground bends in downspout piping should be made with 45 degree or smaller angle fittings.
-90 degree angles underground become obstacles in the event the piping has to be cleared by a professional drain-cleaning company.
+Ninety degree angles underground become obstacles in the event the piping has to be cleared by a professional drain-cleaning company.